Sandysmile/Car-Prediction/Read me.md

 # What Drive the Price of a Car?

-Overveiw:

-In the application, I explored a car dataset from Kaggle.
-The orginal dataset contained 3 million used cars, through the applcation, I adopt a standard process in industry for data projects called CRISP-DM.
+Introduction

+In my project, I analyzed a dataset comprising 3 million used cars sourced from Kaggle.
+Throughout the project, I employed the industry-standard CRISP-DM process (see below) for machine learning and data mining.

 ![CRISP Model](https://raw.githubusercontent.com/Sandysmile/Car-Prediction/main/CRISP%20Model.png)

-Data: See the vehicles.zip file updated in the repository
+DATA: Refer to the vehicles.zip file available in the repository

-Notebook: see the notebook file in the repository
+Outline: Project Summary available in the repository

-Project Summary link:
+Detailed Analysis: Please refer to the Jupyter Notebook provided here

 # Business Understanding/Goals

-## Why?
-Car prices are determined by crucial car specifications such as cylinder count, fuel type, drive type, model, and manufacturer brands, complemented by aesthetic factors like paint colors.
-It also encompasses indicators of car condition and transferability such as the general condition, year, and odometer reading, and title status.

-## What?
-Key features such as the manufacturer brand, year, odometer, model, and car condition are provided by the dataset to be significant predictors of a car's market price.
-These features largely capture the mechanical state and desirability of a car.

-## How?
+Objective:
+Develop a machine learning model to accurately predict used car prices.

+Data Features:
+It includes many predictors like manufacturer brand, model year, odometer readings, and condition to help estimate market prices.

+Business Rationale:
+Car specifications, aesthetic factors, and condition indicators determine market prices, affecting their desirability and value.
-Insights from predictive models enable car dealerships to tailor inventory and marketing strategies to buyer preferences, enhancing business outcomes by aligning offerings, optiizing sales, and increasing profitability.
+Application: Enables car dealerships to optimize inventory and marketing strategies based on insights from the model, enhancing sales and profitability.

-## Goal
+Goals:

-1. To find the best model to predict the price of cars
+1. Identify the most effective model for price prediction.
-2. to presant the features that most influence price to car dealer
+2. Present key features that significantly impact car prices to enhance dealership decision-making.

+Business Outcome:
+This analysis will help understand buyer preferences, manage car inventory risk and quality, enable targeted market segmentation, and implement dynamic pricing strategies to maximize profitability.

-Data Understanding
+# Data Understanding

-# Data Structure
+## Data Structure

  ![data overview](https://raw.githubusercontent.com/Sandysmile/Car-Prediction/main/Image/Data%20Structure.png).